Polyvios G. Polyviou

 His Greek and English are "excellent".

 He is the Legal Adviser of a number of Companies and Corporations, and has very extensive experience of drafting, of dealing with legislation, of public law, and of consulting and liaising with Government authorities.
 His firm employs a substantial number of specialised staff - lawyers and others - and has carried out work for many clients both abroad and in Cyprus.
-He has acted, inter alia, for the Government of the Republic of Cyprus both before the Supreme Court of Cyprus as well as before the judicial organs of the Council of Europe in a number of important cases.
-He has been acting as legal adviser of Cyprus Airways Ltd. and of the Cyprus Broadcasting Corporation for decades and has specialised, inter alia, in broadcasting matters, in respect of which he attends the Sessions of the Legal Committee of the European Broadcasting Union on behalf of the Cyprus Broadcasting Corporation.
-He is also the external Legal Adviser of the Bank of Cyprus Ltd, the largest financial institution of the Island.
-He is also a Director of numerous other Companies in Cyprus.
+He has acted, inter alia, for the Government of the Republic of Cyprus both before the Supreme Court of Cyprus as well as before the judicial organs of the Counil of Europe in a number of important cases.
+He has been acting as legal adviser of Cyprus Airways Ltd. and of the Cyprus Broadcasting Corporation for decades and has specialised, inter alia, in broadcasting matters, in respect of which he attens the Sessions of the Legal Committee of the European Broadcasting Corporation.
+He is also the external Legal Adviser of the Bank of Cyprus Ltd, the largest financial institution on the island.
+He is also a Director of numberous other Companies in Cyprus.
 He has also worked for long in the area of Petroleum Law, and in this capacity has acted as Counsel for ExxonMobil (Cyprus) Ltd, Hellenic Petroleum (Cyprus) Ltd and BP Eastern Mediterannean Ltd and others for two decades now.
 One of his specialities, in the area of Corporation Law, is the reconstruction, merging and amalgamation of Companies.

 Mr. P.G.
 Polyviou is an expert on all aspects of the Cyprus problem.
 When in Oxford, he taught Contract, Tort, Evidence, Constitutional Law, Human Rights (for the BCL) and Jurisprudence.
 He is an acknowledged expert in the Law of Cyprus.